junowoz/junowoz/README.md

 # Welcome! 🌐

-I'm a Computer Engineering and Economics student with sense of leadership and entrepreneurial spirit.
-My main goal is to do useful things, spread positivity and inspire people.
-Interested in: Web3 Engineering and Cryptonomy.
+Computer Engineering and Economics student with sense of leadership and entrepreneurial spirit.
+I aim to do useful things, share knowledge, spread positivity and inspire people.
+Deeply interested in: Web3 Engineering and Cryptoeconomics.

 Working as an Innovation Intern @ECOA-PUCRIO